cybersearch2/eXPL/README.md

    * Internationalization and regular expressions support
    * Random access lists supported
    * Open Source GPLv3 license
-   * Classy Tools library dependency provides lightweight JPA support
    * Tutorial with code exampled for getting up to speed with XPL

+=== Extensions library  ===
-Classy Logic uses Classy Tools as a foundation library, so shares with it the use of Dagger Dependency, Bean utilities and most importantly, a Java Persistence API implementation.
+Project classy_xpl provides extensions for lightweight JPA - go https://github.com/andrew-bowley/classy_tools.git Classy Logic uses Classy Tools as a foundation library, so shares with it the use of Dagger Dependency, and a Java Persistence API implementation.